Tiro-health/atticus-mirth/README.md

 ### Downloading MIRTH

 You can download MIRTH from the [NextGen Repo](https://github.com/nextgenhealthcare/connect/releases).
 Follow the instructions on the website to install MIRTH on your system.
+All channels require MIRTH 4.4.2 or higher.

 ### Importing and Starting a Channel